-Electrodiagnostics: Electromyography (EMG) and Nerve Conduction Studies (NCS) are very powerful diagnostic tools now performed by Dr. Monica Carrion-Jones.
+Electrodiagnostics: Electromyography (EMG) and Nerve Conduction Studies (NCS) are very powerful diagnostic tools.
 These non-surgical procedures detect neuromuscular disorders (nerve and muscle problems).
 EMG (Electromyography) is used to measure the electrical activity of muscles.
 NCS (Nerve Conduction Studies) are used to measure the speed and intensity of electrical signals that travel along nerves and the time it takes to respond to these signals.

 Outpatient Surgery Center: If surgery is required, the Surgery Center of BJI was designed exclusively for same-day orthopaedic surgeries.
 Our surgery suites are equipped with the latest technology, including high-definition video cameras for arthroscopic procedures, a digital fluoroscopic x-ray unit, and high resolution computer monitors that display medical imagery that ensure a high level of patient safety, satisfaction and positive outcomes.